-- Standard 6: Effective Complaints Management - Standard 10: Policies and Procedures Support the Safety of Children and Adults - a.
+- a.
 BCE and Holy Spirit School both have their own CYRMS.
 BCE and our school take any breach of the CYRMS seriously. - b.
-BCE has a Student, Parent and Guardian Complaints Management Policy and Procedure which are accessible on the school and BCE websites or by contacting the Principal.
-Under this process, any breach of the Strategy may be dealt with as follows: - if the alleged breach relates to the actions of an employee, this will be managed, as appropriate, in accordance with the BCE Staff Complaints Management procedure, the BCE Employee Misconduct Procedure or Managing Employee Unsatisfactory Performance Procedure. - if the alleged breach relates to a report of inappropriate behaviour of an employee towards a student, this will be managed in accordance with the process set out in the Student Protection Processes. - if the breach relates to a complaint made via the Record of Complaint about Non-Compliance with BCE's Student Protection Processes, that complaint will be dealt with in accordance with the Procedure for Handling Complaints about Non-Compliance with BCE's Student Protection Processes. - if the breach relates to the actions of a volunteer or other personnel, it will be dealt with similarly to the procedures set out in the Student Protection Processes or complaints procedures, as appropriate; and - if the breach relates to the action of a contractor this will be managed in accordance with BCE's contract with the contractor. - c.
+BCE has a Student, Parent and Guardian Complaints Management Policy and Procedure which is accessible on the school and BCE websites or by contacting the Principal.
+Under this process, any breach of the Strategy may be dealt with as follows: - if the alleged breach relates to the actions of an employee, this will be managed, as appropriate, in accordance with the BCE Staff Complaints Management procedure, the BCE Employee Misconduct procedure or Managing Employee Unsatisfactory Performance procedure; - if the alleged breach relates to a report of inappropriate behaviour of a staff member towards a student, this will be managed in accordance with the process set out in the Student Protection Processes; - if the breach relates to a complaint made via the Record of Complaint about Non-Compliance with BCE's Student Protection Processes, that complaint will be dealt with in accordance with the Procedure for Handling Complaints about Non-Compliance with BCE's Student Protection Processes; - if the breach relates to the actions of a volunteer or other personnel, it will be dealt with similarly to the procedures set out in the Student Protection Processes or complaints procedures, as appropriate; and - if the breach relates to the action of a contractor this will be managed in accordance with BCE's contract with the contractor. - c.
 Details regarding management of any breach, including who manages the breach, are contained in the procedures mentioned above.
 All records about individual concerns or incidents are kept confidentially in BCE business information systems. - d.
 BCE undertakes a system review for serious breaches of policy, including to identify any system improvement to policy, procedure or training and address any additional training requirements for individuals.